redwoodjs/redwood/docs/redwood.toml.md

 boolean = true string
 ```

 Tells the dev server to open the browser after server start.
-Defaults to true in Redwood App.
+Defaults to false if config missing.

-Can also provide a browser name to use instead of the default, e.g. `open = 'Firefox'`
+Can instead provide a browser name to use instead of system default.
+E.g. `open = 'Firefox'` will auto-open in Firefox regardless of which browser is default.

 Uses Webpack.
 For more details see [Webpack devServer.open](https://webpack.js.org/configuration/dev-server/#devserveropen)